Balance training — the most underrated fall prevention tool

 Heel-to-toe walking, where your parent walks forward with the heel of one foot touching the toe of the other, challenges balance more significantly.
 The base of support is narrower, so the body's stabilizing systems have to work harder.

 Strength training, particularly for the legs, supports balance because strong legs can make fine adjustments faster and with more control.
 A person with weak legs has less capacity to catch themselves if their balance falters.
+Flexibility and range of motion in the ankles, hips, and spine matter too.
+Tight muscles limit the small adjustments the body makes to maintain stability.
+Gentle stretching or yoga can improve this.

 Making Balance Work Part of Daily Life